KovacZan/cdk-alchemy/packages/docs/alchy-webhooks/intro.md

 # Introduction

-Introducing CDK Alchemy Webhooks, a powerful library that leverages the capabilities of AWS and its CloudFormation service to provide a flexible and scalable infrastructure for your applications.
+Introducing CDK Alchy Webhooks, a powerful library that leverages the capabilities of AWS and its CloudFormation service to provide a flexible and scalable infrastructure for your applications.

-With CDK Alchemy Webhooks, you can easily integrate the power of Alchemy into your Cloud infrastructure, with just a few lines of code.
+With CDK Alchy Webhooks, you can easily integrate the power of Alchemy into your Cloud infrastructure, with just a few lines of code.

 ## Use Cases